GavinS551/Bit-Store/README.md

 ## Running Tests

-To run all tests defined in tests/, use the following command in the root of the directory:
+To run all tests defined in the tests directory, use the following command in the root of the directory:

 ```
 python test.py
 ```

-This will run all tests that are written in the tests directory.

 ## Built With